 The island is famous for stone mines as well.
 Brac's stone has been used as a construction material for many monumental buildings in Dalmatia, including Sibenik Cathedral.
 You will notice that houses on the island have a special aesthetic value which they own to the unique appearance of the stone.

 If you are a biker, you will find Brac even more valuable.
 The entire island is covered by cycling trails.

 The island located in north Dalmatia is famous among locals for its cheese and lamb meat.
 But even more important, Pag features lots of tourist attractions.
 Nature on the island is perfectly preserved.
 I enjoyed fabulous views while I was driving over the island.

 Pag is connected to the mainland via the bridge and all the roads on the island are in great condition.
 That makes it one of the most accessible islands in Croatia.

 Hvar is sometimes called the island of the sun because it features the biggest number of sunny hours during year among all the islands in Croatia.
 But Hvar is not all about the sun.
-During the summer season, you will notice thousands of visitors having a great time, enjoying a walk on beautiful Hvar's Riva, or climbing monumental fortress Spanjola in Hvar town.
-You will also notice crowded beaches, that's why it would be a good idea to visit this amazing island outside the high season, to experience its beauty at fullest.
+During the summer season, you will notice thousands of visitors having a great time, enjoying a walk on beautiful Hvar's Riva, or climbing the monumental fortress Spanjola in Hvar town.
+You will also notice crowded beaches, that's why it would be a good idea to visit this amazing island outside the high season, to experience its beauty to the fullest.

 Hvar is also known as one of the oldest settlements in Croatia.
-It is known that the old Greeks settled the island and called it Pharos.
-Their settlement was located at today's location of a town called Stari Grad.
+It is known that the old Greeks settled on the island and called it Pharos.
+Their settlement was located in today's location of a town called Stari Grad.
 That's why there are many interesting historical attractions from ancient times to visit there.